 Local Champion: Melissa Kinghorn

-Ten years ago, Melissa Kinghorn lost her sister to suicide after she was bullied online.
+Over ten years ago, Melissa Kinghorn lost her sister to suicide after she was bullied online.
 Now Melissa travels around Windsor-Essex talking to students about the importance of knowing what to do when they see someone being bullied or if they experience it themselves.
 Melissa aims to build a skillset in students so they know how to use social media responsibly.

 Take The Pledge